 While many people use these platforms quite happily, we wanted to remind you of a few things:

-· Advertisements - Almost all free sites provide you with access to free movies, thanks to advertisements.
+- Advertisements - Almost all free sites provide you with access to free movies, thanks to advertisements.
 In most cases, the ads show up initially, and you just need to watch them or close them out before you can access your content.
 However, some websites will interrupt the movie to show you ads.
-This can be frustrating, but it's often the price we must pay if we want to watch movies for free.
+This can be frustrating, but it's the price we must pay if we want to watch movies for free.

-· Questionable links - Regulations on some of these sites aren't all that strong, and so from time to time, you may find that clicking on a link will take you to a site that you either don't want to visit or that is trying to get you to download something harmful to your computer.
+- Questionable links - Regulations on some of these sites aren't all that strong, and so from time to time, you may find that clicking on a link will take you to a site that you either don't want to visit or that is trying to get you to download something harmful to your computer.
 Usually, this happens when you're trying to click off an ad.
-Perhaps a false "x" is actually a link to some other site.
+Perhaps a false "x" is a link to some other site.
 To avoid this, just be very careful about where you click.
 If you do get taken somewhere you don't want to go, check to see if the site has a way to report this.
-Most do, and telling someone about this can help save you, future users, and also the site in general.
+Most do, and telling someone about this can help save you, future users, and the site

-· Shutdowns - Because of these ambiguities related to licensing laws, it's not uncommon for some of these free sites to get shut down periodically.
+- Shutdowns - Because of these ambiguities related to licensing laws, it's not uncommon for some of these free sites to get shut down periodically.
 When this happens, they usually reemerge on another, very similarly-named site.
-You can often get the new link from the old site, but keep in mind that getting shut down means that the site is likely not operating legally, which should give you pause.
+You can often get the new link from the old site, but keep in mind that getting shut down means the site is likely not operating legally, which should give you pause.

 It's Movie Time